kms1212/foliOS/docs/architecture/boot-flow.md

 - RAM disk location.

 The detailed contract is documented in
 [stload Handoff ABI](../common/stload-abi.md).
-Strata should consume that contract rather than Vellum-private loader state.

-Strata should treat this table as a compact boot contract, not as Vellum core state.
-Whether the value came from firmware probing, a Vellum device interface, a configuration file, or another bootloader module should be hidden behind the `load_folios` handoff.
+Consumers should use that contract rather than Vellum-private loader state.
+Whether a value came from firmware probing, a Vellum device interface, a configuration file, or another bootloader module is hidden behind the producer boundary.

 ## Initialization Boundary